gpambrozio/GusUtils/README.markdown

 Most of the stuff I'll include will have a blog post associated with it.

-* NSMUtableDictionary+ImageMetadata: Used to make it easy to add metadata (including geolocation) to images in iOS: http://blog.codecropper.com/2011/05/adding-metadata-to-ios-images-the-easy-way/
+* NSMUtableDictionary+ImageMetadata: Used to make it easy to add metadata (including geolocation) to images in iOS: http://blog.codecropper.com/2011/05/adding-metadata-to-ios-images-the-easy-way/ and http://blog.codecropper.com/2011/05/getting-metadata-from-images-on-ios

 # License